1. How did Toi Ohomai Institute of Technology come about?

 6. Who is on the Toi Ohomai Institute of Technology Council?

 There are eight Council members.
 They are Council Chair, Cathy Cooney, Deputy Chair, Michael Chapman, and Council members Colin Rangi, Ian Macrae, Ngaroma Tahana, Rahera Ohia QSM, Dr. Ryan Morrison and Dr. Tom Richardson.

 Dr. Leon Fourie has been appointed as the new CEO for Toi Ohomai Institute of Technology.
-His first day with the institute is on 12 December 2016.
-Until that time, our Interim CE is Dr. Neil Barns.

 8. Will the merger result in redundancies or changes to staff roles?